gclem/nest/README.md

    - Added Smoke CO alarm support
    - Added multi device targetting support

+### Incoming
+   - All Specific Smoke CO alarms implementated

 ### MessageCallbacks
-  - SetAwayMode(bool) : Sets the away mode.
+  - SetAwayMode(bool, string id = "") : Sets the away mode to the first structure, or the specified one.
-  - SetTargetTemperature(double) : Sets the target temperature for the first thermostat.
+  - SetTargetTemperature(double, string id = "") : Sets the target temperature for the first thermostat, or the specified one.
   - SetProperty(string path, string propertyName, object value) : Sets the property for a specified path.

 ### Installation